These frequently asked questions are to help readers new to the Library. They cover:

 Are there any electronic resources available in the Reading Rooms?

 Yes.
-We have over 800 electronic databases, which are available only on computer terminals.
-Our database lists include useful websites and journal collection search interfaces, where you can search for articles across a range of journal titles.
+We have circa 1000 electronic resources most of which are available only on the Library's PCs in our Reading Rooms.
+Our Find Electronic Resources lists includes databases, useful websites and journal collection search interfaces, where you can search for articles across a range of journal titles.

 Whilst the majority of the journals and newspapers are subscribed and only available in our Reading Rooms, the list does include some freely available titles, e.g. Asian Culture and History, Armenian Journal of Physics, Biology Direct, Humanities, the People's Daily and databases, e.g. AGRICOLA, Care and Health Law, Chronicling America: Historic American Newspapers, Fedstats.